- What do I need to visit Senegal?

 Therefore, when preparing for your Senegal trip, make sure to make provisions for yourself.

-For more information on Senegal travel cost, visit; www.budgetyourtrip.com/senegal
+For more information on Senegal travel costs, visit; www.budgetyourtrip.com/senegal

 Can I still visit Senegal despite the Covid-19 crisis?